irccloud/ios/README.md

 Requirements
 ------
-* XCode 6
+* Xcode 9
-* iOS 8.1 SDK
+* iOS 11 SDK
-* An iPhone, iPad, or iPod Touch running iOS 5.0 or newer
+* An iPhone, iPad, or iPod Touch running iOS 8.0 or newer

 _A code signing key from Apple is required to deploy apps to a device.
 Without a developer key, the app can only be installed on the iPhone/iPad Simulator._

 License
 ------
-Copyright (C) 2015 IRCCloud, Ltd.
+Copyright (C) 2017 IRCCloud, Ltd.
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at